Guide to Choosing Insurance for Trekking in Nepal

 Always carefully review the terms and conditions of your policy to ensure it covers all aspects of your trek or expedition.

-Note: Policy and coverage can differ according to country so it is very important to have good communication with the insurance company before choosing the policy.
+Note: Policy and coverage can differ according to country, so it is very important to have good communication with the insurance company before choosing the policy.

 Trekking in Nepal is an incredible experience, but it comes with its share of risks.
 By choosing the right insurance policy that covers altitude, search and rescue, medical evacuation, and specific activities, you can focus on enjoying the breathtaking beauty of the Himalayas without worrying about what could go wrong.